Richard Hanzlik

 Engineering without market context is just an experiment

-Most technology companies
+Most technology companies misunderstand their problems.

 The failure modes are consistent and predictable.
 Companies build features when they should be building solutions.
 They assume customer understanding that doesn't exist.
 They treat manufacturing scale-up as an engineering afterthought.